 Why is Aloo (Potato) Favourite among Housewives?

-You see housewives especially Indian housewives, hustle bad in the morning time.
+You see, housewives, especially Indian housewives, hustle badly in the morning.
 Making breakfast & lunch at the same time is a pretty tiresome job for them.
-Husband & children leave for work & school simultaneously.
+Also, husband & children leave for work & school simultaneously.

 In that case, potatoes, sabji or curries are always quick & simple to make.
 In other words, aloo recipes are always a time saver.
-If you are an Indian housewife, then you know what I am talking about.
-That’s the reason why I Am calling it the housewives favourite.
+If you are an Indian housewife, you know what I am talking about.
+That’s the reason why I Am calling it the homemakers favourite.

 What shall I cook today for lunch/dinner?